 Apart from the fact that the story’s time frame has been stretched from one night to a couple of years and that the early 21st-century drama takes place in England, on the surface not much has changed in the last four decades: The new quartet of neurotic heterosexual English speakers also dwells in a social bubble in which they bicker, yell profanities, pretend to be someone else, and are utterly vicious to one another.

 On a deeper level, however, everything has changed.

-With the assistance of four actors (Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal) in top form – lays bare the entrails of its characters, Closer barely scratches the surface of its one-dimensional, wholly artificial protagonists, played with varying degrees of effectiveness by the film's four leads.
+With the assistance of four actors in top form – Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal – Who’s Afraid of Virginia Woolf? lays bare the entrails of its characters, whereas Nichols and Marber’s Closer film version barely scratches the surface of its one-dimensional protagonists, played with varying degrees of effectiveness by the movie’s four leads.

 Edward Albee vs. Patrick Marber

 The chief difference between these two Mike Nichols efforts lies in the source material.
 While Edward Albee’s words (adapted by Ernest Lehman for the big screen) pierce the carotid, Patrick Marber’s scratch an elbow and break a couple of fingernails.